 1. The Toe Cap

 The first difference is indeed that toe cap.
 Every version of the Captain boot has a few lines of stitching over the toe break.

 It’s worth emphasizing that it isn’t, as I incorrectly noted in the video above, another strip of leather.
-In boots like the Red Wing Iron Ranger, another layer of leather is added on top of the end of the boot to offer a little more protection, however the Captain’s toecap is two pieces of leather stitched together, as opposed to on top of one another.
+In boots like the Red Wing Iron Ranger, another layer of leather is added on top of the end of the boot to offer a little more protection.
+However, the Captain’s toecap is two pieces of leather stitched together instead of on top of one another.
 I wouldn’t really emphasize the protectiveness, but this does add a bit more structure to the toe.
-Toe caps can also sometimes make small feet look smaller, so if that’s a concern then you might want to consider the plain toe President.
+Toe caps can also sometimes make small feet look smaller, so if that’s a concern, then you might want to consider the plain toe President.